Nkovaturient/LLMesh/README.md

 ---

-*Built with Svelte, libp2p, and Cosmic Energy.*
+*Built with Svelte, Libp2p, and Cosmic Energy imbibed from Universal Connectivity Workshop.* ❤️‍🔥🚀